September 29, 2017

 Because I was going to be recommending that folks consider trying out RateSetter for a portion of their investments anyway, and because of my happy experience, I thought we could make a deal.
 And we did.

 RateSetter has decided to offer my readers a $100 bonus, when they signup and invest on their P2P Lending platform.
-They even said I would receive the same bonus too, which is nice.
+They even said I would receive the same bonus, which I wasn’t expecting.

 To get the bonus, you need to invest a minimum of $1000 on the platform, into the 3 year market (or longer).
 That’s it!

 If you lend $1000 in the 3 year market, satisfying the criteria for the cash bonus, here’s how your return looks…

 Total Return to you = $1240.